aanthonytomas/BSU-AI-Tutor/PROJECT_PRESENTATION.md

 *[Start with impact]*

-"Imagine you're a student struggling with algebra at 11 PM.
-Your teacher is asleep.
-Your parents can't help.
-You're stuck, frustrated, and falling behind.
+"Imagine you're a student struggling with algebra at 11 PM, Your teacher is asleep, Your parents can't help,, You're stuck, frustrated, and falling behind.

 Or imagine you're a student with visual impairment trying to use a learning platform that wasn't designed for you.
 Every click is a struggle.
 Every lesson is a barrier.